Common Backpacking Mistakes Made by Travelers

 - Moving cities/locations and being stuck in a horrible downpour.
 Result: EVERYTHING in your pack WILL be wet.
 Lesson: Check the weather prior to leaving and use rain cover provided in most packs (seriously, how did I forget that!?).

 - Buying ridiculous souvenirs.
-No, I didn’t really need those coffee mugs.
-Side note: Logan still wants to smash them every time he sees them.
+No, I didn’t really need to buy those coffee mugs when I was backpacking.